 4. Reproductive Biology of Three Land Hermit Crabs by Yukio Nakasone

-5. Larval stages of Coenobita purpureus reared in the laboratory and survival rates and growth factors of three land hermit crab larvae by Y. Nakason
+5. Larval stages of Coenobita purpureus reared in the laboratory and survival rates and growth factors of three land hermit crab larvae by Y. Nakasone

 6. Patsy A. McLaughlin, Tomoyuki Komai, Rafael Lemaitre & Dwi Listyo Rahayu (2010).
 Martyn E. Y. Low and S. H. Tan, ed.
 “Annotated checklist of anomuran decapod crustaceans of the world (exclusive of the Kiwaoidea and families Chirostylidae and Galatheidae of the Galatheoidea)” (PDF).
 Zootaxa.
 Suppl.
 23: 5–107.

 8. Gerald McCormack (2007).
 “Coenobita cavipes, Unga Pūtua (AK).
-Brown Hermit-Landcrab”.
+Brown Hermit-Land crab”.
 Cook Islands Biodiversity.
 Rarotonga: Cook Islands Natural Heritage Trust.
-Retrieved February 12, 2011.

 9. Coastal hermit crabs from Kenya, with a review and key to east African species by P. J. Reay and Janet Haig